Elizabeth Hessami

 Lecturer

-Professor Hessami has served as a consultant on Afghanistan, natural resources, armed conflict, and peacebuilding.
-She was appointed in 2019 to serve on the IUCN World Commission on Environmental Law and is active in the Specialty Group on Peace, Security, and Conflict.
-Previously, she served as the Co-Chair/Vice-Editor of the International Environmental Law Newsletter (Section of Environment, Energy, and Resources) for the American Bar Association (2016–2017) and has received commendations for her research on Afghanistan from the World Bank Group.
+A consultant on Afghanistan and Ukraine, natural resources and armed conflict, peace treaties, and peacebuilding, Hessami was appointed in 2019 to serve on the IUCN World Commission on Environmental Law.
+Previously, she served as the Co-Chair/Vice-Editor of the International Environmental Law Newsletter (Section of Environment, Energy, and Resources) for the American Bar Association (2016–2017) and has received commendations for her research on Afghanistan from The World Bank Group.
 Her writings on Afghanistan have appeared in Foreign Policy, The Washington Post (via The Conversation), The Wilson Center for Environmental Change and Security, and The American Bar Association Publications.
-She was honored to be awarded The Johns Hopkins University-2021 “Excellence in Teaching Award”.
+She was honored to be awarded the Excellence in Teaching Award from Johns Hopkins’ AAP division in 2021.